AbolfazlJamalzadeh/AbolfazlJamalzadeh/README.md

 </div>

 ## 🚀 About Me
 I'm a passionate Full Stack Developer currently diving deep into AI.
-With over a year of teaching experience at Pole Star Institute, I'm enthusiastic about sharing my knowledge and collaborating on exciting projects.
+With over a year of teaching experience at PoulStar Institute, I'm enthusiastic about sharing my knowledge and collaborating on exciting projects.

 ## 💼 Professional Experience
-- 🎓 **Instructor** at Pole Star Institute (1+ year)
+- 🎓 **Instructor** at PoulStar Institute (1+ year)
 - 💻 **Full Stack Developer** with experience in modern web technologies

 ## 🛠️ Tech Stack